Introduction to midPoint Query Language

 assignment/targetRef/@/name = "Role Name"

-• assignment/targetRef/@ -specifies that we are not matching reference value, but it’s target.
-In this case it is assigned role.
+Where assignment/targetRef/@ specifies that we are not matching a reference value but its target.
+In this case, it is an assigned role.

 linkRef/@ matches (